lilika67/AgriFarm-Chatbot/README.md

 ## Dataset Description

-We use the dataset from Kaggle(https://www.kaggle.com/datasets/jonathanomara/agronomic-question-and-answer-dataset).The AgroQA dataset (`AgroQA Dataset.csv`) contains 3,044 entries with the following columns:
+We use the dataset from Kaggle(https://www.kaggle.com/datasets/jonathanomara/agronomic-question-and-answer-dataset) .The AgroQA dataset (`AgroQA Dataset.csv`) contains 3,044 entries with the following columns:
 - **Crop**: The type of crop related to the question (e.g., wheat, rice).
 - **Question**: The agricultural query posed by the user.
 - **Answer**: The corresponding answer to the question.